-- 1. Mix a few drops of mild dish soap with a cup of warm water. - 2.
-Use a soft nylon brush to clean the belt and sprocket teeth with the soapy water.
-Clean well in corner areas where road debris and belt dust can collect.
+- 1. Mix a few drops of mild dish soap with a cup of warm water. - Use a soft nylon brush to clean the belt and sprocket teeth with the soapy water.
+Clean well in corner areas where road debris and belt dust can collect. - 3.
+Rinse the belt with clear water, then dry thoroughly.